keunlee/sample-fullstack-app/proxy-server/README.md

 ### Credit

 A modified copy of the proxy.js file taken from the Redbird Reverse Proxy Project is used here.
-This modified copy of the of the file can be found in `lib/proxy.js`
+This modified copy of the file can be found in `lib/proxy.js`

 Much thanks and credit to the original author for their open source contribution of Redbird Reverse Proxy -- https://github.com/OptimalBits/redbird